LSG8/graph-coloring/Readme.md

     >> python tabu.py <input_directory_path>input4.txt

-The second argument is optional, it takes the number of iteration for tabu search.
+The second argument is optional, it takes the number of iterations for tabu search.
 If it is not provided, the code will run with default (10000) iterations.

 Output shows in the terminal.
 The 'Final result' section shows the output in the following manner: